 Volunteering can create community and a sense of satisfaction.
 Getting involved in a political campaign is also a good way to meet people with similar passion and perspective.

-In my new book, Retiring Solo, I write about ways to create a supportive community as we get older.
-Here’s one of the strategies that I am employing as both a single woman and a solo entrepreneur.
 I am about to move into an active adult community where I will try my hand at ‘living alone, together’ for the first time.
 I love the idea of having the privacy of my own home, while knowing that I can go outside and find neighbors and new friends within reach at just about any time.